Figures Too Similar – Violation of Trademark Law

 Arbeitsrecht-Anwalt-Rechtsanwalt-Kanzlei-MTR Legal Rechtsanwälte

-The figures of a Danish toy manufacturer are trademark protected.
-The sale of very similar figures from China was prohibited by the District Court of Düsseldorf with a judgment dated August 12, 2022.
+The figures from a Danish toy manufacturer are trademark protected.
+The LG Düsseldorf prohibited the sale of very similar figures from China with a judgment on August 12, 2022.

-The toy building blocks and figures of a Danish toy manufacturer are well-known to children and adults.
+The building blocks and figures of a Danish toy manufacturer are well known to children and adults.
 In Europe, the company holds the trademark rights to the figures.
-A retailer from NRW distributed very similar figures from a producer in China.
-According to trademark law, the copies must have a recognizable difference from the original figures in their overall impression.
-This was not the case here, explains the law firm MTR Legal, which has one of its advisory focuses on trademark law.
+A dealer from NRW distributed very similar figures from a Chinese producer.
+Under trademark law, the copies must show a recognizable difference from the original figures in their overall impression.
+This was not the case here, explains the business law firm MTR Rechtsanwälte, which has one of its advisory focuses on trademark law.

-Since the figures from China do not display this difference and therefore pose a risk of confusion, the District Court of Düsseldorf prohibited the retailer from distributing these figures (Ref.: 38 O 91/21).
+Since the figures from China do not show this difference and therefore pose a risk of confusion, the Düsseldorf Regional Court prohibited the dealer from distributing these figures (Case No.: 38 O 91/21).

-The manufacturer of the original building blocks is the holder of the European trademark rights to the figures.
-The figures from China show a great similarity and are compatible with the originals.
-The Danish company thus saw its trademark rights violated and demanded that the retailer cease selling, importing, or advertising the figures from China in Germany.
-Additionally, he should destroy all minifigures in his possession and disclose the names of the manufacturers, suppliers, and buyers of the figures.
-Furthermore, the retailer should compensate for any damage caused by the trademark infringement or that may arise in the future.
+The manufacturer of the original building blocks is the owner of the European trademark rights to the figures.
+The figures from China exhibit a great similarity and are compatible with the originals.
+The Danish company therefore saw its trademark rights infringed and demanded that the dealer refrain from selling, importing, or advertising the figures from China in Germany.
+In addition, he should destroy all minifigures in his possession and disclose the names of the manufacturers, suppliers, and buyers of the figures.
+The dealer should also be liable for any damages that have arisen or may arise in the future due to the trademark infringement.

-The District Court of Düsseldorf upheld the complaint in all points.
-According to the relevant European regulation on the EU trademark, the plaintiff has claims for injunctions.
-It is evident that the original play figures have achieved a very high level of recognition in Germany and Europe, the court ruled.
-The figures distributed by the defendant are highly similar to the original in terms of the key overall impression.
-Both figures are characterized by the angular, squat appearance of the body with a round and large head, so that a direct risk of confusion exists, decided the District Court of Düsseldorf.
+The Düsseldorf Regional Court upheld the claim in all respects.
+Under the applicable European regulation on the EU trademark, the plaintiff has claims for injunction.
+It was evident that the original play figures had achieved a very high level of recognition in Germany and Europe, according to the court.
+The figures distributed by the defendant were highly similar to the original in terms of the decisive overall impression.
+The angular, compact appearance of the body with a rounded, large head was characteristic of both figures, so that there was an immediate risk of confusion, the LG Düsseldorf decided.

-Attorneys experienced in trademark law provide advice at MTR Legal.
+Attorneys experienced in trademark law advise at MTR Rechtsanwälte.